djay/hostout.ubuntu/collective/hostout/README.txt

 fabfiles
   Path to fabric files that contain commands which can then be called from the hostout script.
 Commands can access hostout options via hostout.options from the fabric environment.

+pre-fabric
+  A list of fabric commands that will be run before deployment.
+The fabric commands will need to be available in at least one fabric file listed in fabfiltes.

+post-fabric
+  A list of fabric commands that will be run after deployment.
+The fabric commands will need to be available in at least one fabric file listed in fabfiltes.

 buildout-cache
   If you want to override the default location for the buildout-cache on the host